-Careers in the food and nutrition industries are wide-ranging and can entail many different job responsibilities and work environments.
-Farmers, scientists, restaurant workers, health-care nutritionists and weight-loss consultants all may have formal food and nutrition training and educations.
+You can find many different careers in nutrition and food that involve different job responsibilities and work environments.
+Farmers, scientists, restaurant workers, healthcare nutritionists and weight loss consultants all may have formal food and nutrition training and educations.
 Solid foundations in science, especially biology and chemistry, as well as in nutrition, are essential for food and nutrition careers.

 Nutritionists who serve as educators might work for government agencies, health organizations, nonprofit groups, schools, community centers or patient-care facilities.
 Many nutritionists work as consultants, providing educational seminars and lectures to the public.
 Other nutrition consultants are employed by wealthy people such as entertainers and professional athletes to develop diet programs and menus.

-Weight Reduction Specialist
+Weight Reduction Specialist Jobs

-Food Scientist or Technologist
+Food Scientist or Technologist Jobs

 Food product development careers are available to people with food and nutrition backgrounds.
 Food scientists and technicians test food products, determine and measure nutritional levels of food items, develop food alternatives as well as additives and safety standards, tackle issues such as consumer needs and wants and address food costs.

 While not all jobs in the food-service industry require college degrees in food or nutrition studies, management positions generally do demand a formal education.
 Restaurant and food-service managers can find employment in restaurants, hotels, resorts and even with cruise lines.
 Additional culinary training may be required for some positions, but a food and nutrition background is crucial.

+Another one of the careers with nutrition and food focuses is in journalism.
 Professional nutritionists with a gift for writing could become food critics or writers for health, nutrition or diet publications.
 On the other hand, professional writers can acquire formal food and nutrition training to better report on food and nutrition issues.